RamXX/assetdownloader/README.md

 A Postgres database must be running in the host specified in the `creds.py` file.
 Proper access controls for the running user is expected to be fully functional.

 ## Defaults
 The program only downloads OHLCV data, not other financial information that could be useful in different models.
-It defaults to data from January 1st, 2021 and newer, which can be changed in the `start_date` variable.
+It defaults to data from January 1st, 2015 and newer, which can be changed in the `start_date` variable.

 The program can be placed on a cron job to be executed after market close daily in order to keep an up-to-date database, provided all the dependencies are installed.

 There are two lists that can be updated manually, `exclusion` and `inclusion`, where specific tickers that you may want to exclude or include should be placed.
 The lists are kept in a separate file, `handpicks.py`, for easy updating.
+Additionally, you can have a `mypicks.csv` file in the running directory with a single column labeled 'Tickers' and a list of your tickers.
+This works with StockRover CSV output.

 Indexes are now supported in inclusion/exclusion lists, but the table names in Postgres cannot have special characters, so while you can add '^DJI' to the inclusion list, the table name will be 'IX-DJI'.